Install and Configure Intel® Distribution of OpenVINO™ toolkit for macOS*¶

 Run the installation wizard application

+The Installation summary screen shows you the default component set to install.
 By default, the Intel® Distribution of OpenVINO™ is installed in the following directory, referred to as

 <INSTALL_DIR>elsewhere in the documentation: